Callus (cell biology): Callus induction and tissue culture

 Plant species representing all major land plant groups have been shown to be capable of producing callus in tissue culture.
 A callus cell culture is usually sustained on gel medium.
 Callus induction medium consists of agar and a mixture of macronutrients and micronutrients for the given cell type.
 There are several types of basal salt mixtures used in plant tissue culture, but most notably modified Murashige and Skoog medium, White's medium, and woody plant medium.
-Vitamins are also provided to enhance growth such as Gamborg B5 vitamins.
+Vitamins, such as Gamborg B5 vitamins, are also provided to enhance growth.
 For plant cells, enrichment with nitrogen, phosphorus, and potassium is especially important.
 Plant callus is usually derived from somatic tissues.
-The tissues used to initiate callus formation depends on plant species and which tissues are available for explant culture.
+The tissues used to initiate callus formation depends on the plant species and which tissues are available for explant culture.
 The cells that give rise to callus and somatic embryos usually undergo rapid division or are partially undifferentiated such as meristematic tissue.
-In alfalfa, Medicago truncatula, however callus and somatic embryos are derived from mesophyll cells that undergo dedifferentiation.
+In alfalfa (Medicago truncatula), however, callus and somatic embryos are derived from mesophyll cells that undergo dedifferentiation.
 Plant hormones are used to initiate callus growth.
-After the callus has formed, the concentration of hormones in the medium may be altered to shift the development from callus to root formation, shoot growth or somatic embryogenesis.
-The callus tissues then undergo further cell growth and differentiation, forming the respective organ primordia.
-The fully developed organs can then be used for the regeneration of the new mature plants.
+After the callus has formed, the concentration of hormones in the medium may be altered to shift the development from callus to root formation, shoot growth, or somatic embryogenesis.
+The callus tissue then undergoes further cell growth and differentiation, forming the respective organ primordia.
+The fully developed organs can then be used for the regeneration of new mature plants.

 Morphology

-Specific auxin to cytokinin ratios in plant tissue culture medium give rise to an unorganized growing and dividing mass of callus cells.
+Specific auxin-to-cytokinin ratios in plant tissue culture medium give rise to an unorganized growing and dividing mass of callus cells.
 Callus cultures are often broadly classified as being either compact or friable.
-Compact calluses are typically green and sturdy, while friable calluses are white to creamy yellow in color, fall apart easily and can be used to generate cell suspension cultures and somatic embryos.
+Compact calli are typically green and sturdy, while friable calli are white to creamy yellow in color, fall apart easily, and can be used to generate cell suspension cultures and somatic embryos.
 In maize, these two callus types are designated as type I (compact) and type II (friable).
 Callus can directly undergo direct organogenesis and/or embryogenesis where the cells will form an entirely new plant.

 Callus cell death

-Callus can brown and die during culture, mainly due to oxidation of phenolic compounds.
+Callus can brown and die during culture, mainly due to the oxidation of phenolic compounds.
 In Jatropha curcas callus cells, small organized callus cells became disorganized and varied in size after browning occurred.
 Browning has also been associated with oxidation and phenolic compounds in both explant tissues and explant secretions.
-In rice, presumably, a condition which is favorable for scutellar callus induction induces necrosis too.
+In rice, presumably, a condition which is favorable for scutellar callus induction also induces necrosis.